abajwa-hw/single-view-demo/README.md

 This is a simplified version of the lab available as a Zeppelin notebook.

 - Audience:
-  - For a 'single view' demo
+  - For those looking for a 'single view' demo with minimal CLI steps required
-  - For students enrolled into the "Technical Sales Professional" course,
+  - For students enrolled into the "Technical Sales Professional" course

 - Materials:
   - Web version (readonly) of notebook available [here](https://www.zeppelinhub.com/viewer/notebooks/aHR0cHM6Ly9yYXcuZ2l0aHVidXNlcmNvbnRlbnQuY29tL2hvcnRvbndvcmtzLWdhbGxlcnkvemVwcGVsaW4tbm90ZWJvb2tzL21hc3Rlci8yQkJCVzc1VlMvbm90ZS5qc29u)